andremleblanc/torquebox-exit-example/README.md

+# at_exit is not executed from built jar

-# Steps to Reproduce Issue
+## Steps to Reproduce Issue

 First install gems.
 ```